DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Major Redesign (Round 11 - March 2025)

 - 'Add a new radio option' page redirecting caused disruption
+- Quote: "You never get to like see your list in the drafting stage altogether... could have easily duplicated."
+[Round 11, March 2025]
 - Recommendation: Keep users on same page when adding multiple options

 #### Refinement (Round 12 - March 2025)